This sandwich is all about the roast pork

 When I was a student, this used to be my sandwich of choice, especially when I found myself ordering lunch in a traditional Italian sandwich bar.
 Alas, such establishments are a dying breed; but if you’re lucky enough to know one surviving, go in and order the pork and salad sandwich.
 Chances are the pork will have been roasted specially for this purpose – you won’t be disappointed.

 Of course the ultimate Italian pork sandwich is a ‘porchetta’ – made from roasted stuffed pork , served warm or cold in a panini with rocket, tomatoes and mozzarella.
 I’ve often wondered if the sandwich bar ‘pork salad sandwiches’ were developed by Italians trying to reproduce a traditional ‘porchetta’ acceptable to English tastes.
 It’s a shame they didn’t adopt the ‘porchetta’ itself.
-Perhaps they feared it would be ‘too foreign’ to succeed.
-If so, this has proved a sad paradox; in modern Britain, being gastronomically foreign is a positive advantage.
+Perhaps, being Italian they feared it would be ‘too foreign’ to succeed.
+If so, this has proved a sad paradox; in modern Britain, being gastronomically exotic is a positive advantage.